Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

 ### Setting Up SSH Key-Based Authentication on MiSTer
 For better security, it’s recommended to generate the SSH key pair on your local machine and copy the public key to the MiSTer device.
-If you are familiar with ssh, please also define a pathphrase to be more secure.
+If you are familiar with ssh, please also define a passphrase to be more secure.

 #### Prerequisites